gridws/grid-cms-extension/PREINSTALL.md

-# GridCMS

-Use this extension to inject [GridCMS](https://cms.grid.ws) directly into your project.
+Use this extension to add one more more instances of [GridCMS](https://cms.grid.ws).

+[GridCMS](https://cms.grid.ws) is a simple headless CMS based on Firestore, which allows you to define data types that can easily be managed directly in the system.

+The schema is stored in Firestore (`_CMS_/schema` as default) and can be modified either by code or directly in the interface.